okonomichiyaki/supercat/010-F02-founder.md

 Parade Fleets
 : Place ships at a Free city where bot would gain control of the system, if possible.
 If bot is a Regent, always become an Outlaw.

+Events
+: If bot is a Regent, Event cards are always <ins>effective</ins>.

+Summits
+: If bot is a Regent, when given the opportunity to hold a Summit, it will always hold the Summit.
+During the "Call to Order" phase bot will leave the Empire.

 <div class="pagebreak"> </div>
 <#endif>